 Other records of dolphins traveling at higher top speeds were due to that they were being pushed by the bow wave of a speed boat.

 Since the 1930s, it has been a riddle to determine why dolphins swim so fast.
 It was until recently when scientists came to know all about dolphin speed.
-Controversial questions between scientists included how a dolphins muscles can produce enough thrust for such high speeds.
+Controversial questions between scientists included how dolphins’ muscles can produce enough thrust for such high speeds.

-Frank Fish, (real name) a marine biologist at West Chester University in Pennsylvania said ” it has been controversial for a while” to establish how dolphins to swim so fast.
+Frank Fish, (real name) a marine biologist at West Chester University in Pennsylvania, said ” it has been controversial for a while” to establish how dolphins swim so fast.

-In a study published in Journal of Experimental Biology, they conducted an experiment with two retired Navy dolphins.
+A study published in the Journal of Experimental Biology conducted an experiment with two retired Navy dolphins.
 The two dolphins, Puka and Primo, swam through air bubbles.

 The air bubbles were studied in their movement.
 By studying how the bubbles moved when the two dolphins swam through them, biologists could determine the forces that they both generated.

 The results indicated that a dolphin tail or fluke holds the ability to produce enough thrust to speed the mammal through the water.